yots2016/system-of-distribution-of-labor-resources-by-personal-characteristics/README.md

 commands run the application.

-Application runs from localhost:8080/products
+Application runs from localhost:8080/projects

 There are users of type user and admin.

 Admin Credential:
 <pre>email: admin@gmail.com  password: admin</pre>

-İf you try as user, you will get access denied on delete product page.
+İf you try as user, you will get access denied on delete project page.
 You have to try as admin.

-The application runs from http://localhost:8080/products
+The application runs from http://localhost:8080/projects

 ## Screenshots